 Doug Drozd’s responses in Purple.

-Segment costs by time period I’ve updated all costs below to give both 2013 dollars and YOE.
+Segment costs by time period (Are costs Year of Expenditure, or current year (i.e. 2011 dollars)) I’ve updated all costs below to give both 2013 dollars and YOE.
 Also pasted a graphic from our business plan.

 Isn’t there an early “blended service” using the north of Fresno – North of Bakersfield section?
-Yes, the Merced to Fresno FCS will be complete by 2019 and will be available to improve service on the San Joaquin.
+This is an important clarification.
+It had been our understanding that the Fresno-Bakersfield rail section would be brought into service as early as 2019 improving the Fresno-Bakersfield times by ~45 min Yes, the Merced to Fresno FCS will be complete by 2019 and will be available to improve service on the San Joaquin.
 However, since the Authority cannot operate with a subsidy, we would not be running those trains.
 So, this infrastructure could be used starting in 2019.
 As long as we make that clear, I think it’s fine to include it for illustrative purposes on the map.

 FCS, Merced-Bakersfield -- $6B operational in 2022 What is FCS?
 FCS is the First Construction Segment – Merced to Bakersfield